Welcome distractions: Attainable projects to improve your home during lockdown | Produced by Seattle Times Marketing

 Planning tips: Unless you’re in the biz, you’ll need to hire a contractor for these big jobs.
 Ask around: Word-of-mouth referrals from your friends and neighbors are your best source of information.
 Check out the contractor’s references, look at their projects and talk to them about their experience.
 Ask tough questions: What’s a bad experience you had?
 What’s your history of sticking to a budget?

 But don’t go too far before you pull together a really detailed budget.
-“I think it’s important to get a real number,” says Ren Chandler, president and founder of Dyna Contracting in Seattle.
+“I think it’s important to get a real number,” Chandler says.
 “You’re not going to change the backsplash tile and save $200,000.
 It’s important to get in the right range so you can make informed decisions.”